Sum of Measures 1—5 (Total Package)

 |01B - Support policies for short-term lending info_outline||

-No amount/estimate: June 15: (i) The Central Bank of Solomon Islands (CBSI) has reduced the cash reserve requirements from 7.5% to 5% to ensure additional liquidity support [update]; (ii) The bank has reduced its stock of Bokolo Bills, which are similar to Treasury Bills, but are issued by the central bank, to mop up excess liquidity in the financial system [update].
+No amount/estimate: (i) 15 June 2020, The Central Bank of Solomon Islands (CBSI) has reduced the cash reserve requirements (CRR) from 7.5% to 5% to ensure additional liquidity support; On 11 March 2021, CBSI decided to maintain its CRR at 5%; (ii) 15 June 2020, The bank has reduced its stock of Bokolo Bills, which are similar to Treasury Bills, but are issued by the central bank, to mop up excess liquidity in the financial system.

 |01C - Forex operations info_outline|